UWSEDS/homework-4-documentation-and-style-czarakas/README.md

 Claire Zarakas
 <br> Due on Wednesday, November 6, 2019

-Need to add function-level documentation that includes descriptions of arguments and return values.

 This project directory contains 3 modules and 2 additional files, as described below:

 # MODULES